 The New Zealand Coat of Arms represents the sovereign nature of New Zealand and the Government’s authority.
 It is for government use only and is found on a range of documents and papers of constitutional significance, from Acts of Parliament to passports.

 On some national occasions, such as Royal visits or jubilee celebrations, individuals and organisations can temporarily display the Arms.
-The Arms may also be used on souvenirs for national events.

 The Coat of Arms can only be used or published with the Ministry’s permission.
 If you have any questions about using the Arms please contact us.